 The MYFIN represents the Council approved financial and operational plan, updated annually, which forms the basis on which to proceed with IPTN projects.
+The MYFIN provides a long-term term projection with a city-wide view and is therefore a forecasting tool for the implementation of the IPTN, which considers funding projections, costs and revenues for a 15- year period.

 The MYFIN documents build on each other.
-The following sections describe the MYFIN plan from 2017 till 2020.
+The following sections describe the Council approved MYFIN plans from 2017 till 2020, as well as an overview of the MYFIN 2021, which is currently in draft form.